31415pi/ECE_411_Winter_2021_Team_7/Firmware/README.md

 > Connection Failed.

 `File > Project Properties` then in new window `Conf > PICkit 4`.
 Select `Option Categories: Power`.
 Here we can toggle external or internal. **Only 50mA of current provided at 5v.**

+> Warning: The hex file has the debug bit set.
+The debug bit has been cleared during load to memory.
+The original hex file has not been modified.

 ## TODO